-261 Second, undergraduate students' IQs also vary hugely depending on which university 262 students are or were attending.
-Currently, there are over 6,000 2+ and 4 years colleges and universities in US.
-Some colleges and universities have open admission policies, in essence 263 admitting anyone who graduated from high school and applied.
-Other colleges and universities 264 265 are very selective and take only a few top percent of those who dare to apply.
-Importantly, approximately 2,000 US colleges and universities are included in the Integrated Postsecondary 266 Education Data System (IPEDS).
-The IPEDS data are available from US National Center for 267 268 Education Statistics (https://nces.ed.gov/ipeds) and include 25th and 75th percentile scores for SAT 269 and ACT of admitted students, the number of students who applied, and the number of admitted 270 students, allowing determination of each institutions' admission rate.
-Because the data file does 271 not include the mean nor median SAT or ACT scores, the mean was estimated by taking the midpoint between the 25th and 75th percentiles.
-Figure 6 shows the IPEDS data from the 2020-21 272 admission data file.
-Figure 6 top left panel shows the relationship between the means SAT Math 273 274 and SAT ERW scores of admitted students, r(1082) = .95, p < .001.
-Figure 6 top right panel shows the relationship between the means of SAT Total and ACT Composite scores of admitted 275 276 students, r(1059) = .96, p < .001.
-Figure 6 bottom left panel shows the relationship between 277 admission rate and SAT Total of admitted students, r(1082) = -.51, p < .001.
-California Institute 278 of Technology students have the highest SAT Total (M = 1555) and the admission rate is only 279 6.7%.
-Figure 6 botton right panel shows the distribution of SAT Total means of admitted students 280 - the solid vertical line represents the mean SAT Total of the Nationally Representative Sample 281 (i.e., the sample of test takers with a presumed mean IQ of 100), and the dashed vertical lines indicate ± 1 SD.
-This panel shows that undergraduate students in a large proportion of these 282 283 institutions have mean IQ of less than 100.
+of each institutions' admission rate.
+Because the data file does not include the mean nor median SAT or ACT scores, the mean was estimated by taking the midpoint between the 25th and 75th percentiles.
+Figure 6 shows the IPEDS data from the 2020-21 admission data file.
+Figure 6 top left panel shows the relationship between the means SAT Math and SAT ERW scores of admitted students, r(1082) = .95, p < .001.
+Figure 6 top right panel shows the relationship between the means of SAT Total and ACT Composite scores of admitted students, r(1059) = .96, p < .001.
+Figure 6 bottom left panel shows the relationship between admission rate and SAT Total of admitted students, r(1082) = -.51, p < .001.
+California Institute of Technology students have the highest SAT Total (M = 1555) and the admission rate is only 6.7%.
+Figure 6 bottom right panel shows the distribution of SAT Total means of admitted students - the solid vertical line represents the mean SAT Total of the Nationally Representative Sample (i.e., the sample of test takers with a presumed mean IQ of 100), and the dashed vertical lines indicate ± 1 SD.
+This panel shows that undergraduate students in a large proportion of these institutions have mean IQ of less than 100.

-284 One may argue that SAT, ACT, and GRE do not measure intelligence but rather 285 achievement.
-However, numerous studies have established that SAT, ACT, and GRE are all good 286 measures of intelligence and are widely used as intelligence measures; they are highly intercorrelated (Coyle & Pillow, 2008), highly correlated with various intelligence tests including 287 288 various Wechsler tests (Baade & Schoenberg, 2004; Collins, 1999; Frey, 2019; Frey & 289 Detterman, 2004; Koenig et al., 2008), employ similar test items as intelligence tests (Frey, 290 2019), and depend on the same underlying cognitive processes.
-The SAT itself is based on the 291 Army Alpha and Beta tests and the Binet' intelligence tests (Frey, 2019).
-A number of researchers 292 proposed that measures such as SAT can be used as measures of pre-morbid IQ and developed 293 regression equations predicting Wechsler FSIQs (Collins, 1999; Frey, 2019).
+One may argue that SAT, ACT, and GRE do not measure intelligence but rather achievement.
+However, numerous studies have established that SAT, ACT, and GRE are all good measures of intelligence and are widely used as intelligence measures; they are highly intercorrelated [34], highly correlated with various intelligence tests including various Wechsler tests [35-39], employ similar test items as intelligence tests [37], and depend on the same underlying cognitive processes.
+The SAT itself is based on the Army Alpha and Beta tests and the Binet' intelligence tests [37].
+A number of researchers proposed that measures such as SAT can be used as measures of pre-morbid IQ and developed regression equations predicting Wechsler FSIQs [36,37].

-295 Rationale and objectives of current study
+Rationale and objectives of current study